ML_632_Banner

 Once collaboration has been enabled, users can simply join the already ‘in progress’ collaborative project – in the project manager, they’ll see a small icon next to the name of the project to indicate that the project has collaboration enabled.

-The small ‘people’ icon in the lower left of a project thumbnail in the project manager indicates that a project has been configured with collaboration enabled.
+The small ‘people’ icon in the project manager’s lower left thumbnail indicates that a project has been configured with collaboration enabled.

 Like previous versions of Resolve, if a collaborator tries to open a project that another user has open and does not have collaboration enabled they’ll be given a warning that the project is in use.